burlachenkok/ef21_with_rare_features/README.md

 * [Elnur Gasanov](https://elnurgasanov.com/)
 * [Konstantin Burlachenko](https://burlachenkok.github.io/)

-It includes source code and guide for reproducing experiments for this paper.
+This repository includes source code and guidelines for reproducing experiments for this paper.

 ## Prerequisites